Open rates can be a useless metric

 Understanding data governance is just as important.
 Not only does this practice allow you to stay legally compliant, but it can also improve your marketing efforts and increase customer trust.

-All in all, there’s no need to track email open rates to measure the success of your campaigns.
+All in all, focus on engagement metrics to measure the success of your campaigns.
 A better option is to look into how subscribers engage with your emails and the value they get from them.

 Start tracking email engagement to measure campaign success

 An engaged subscriber will click on the links in your emails, ask questions, or give feedback.
-Simply put, he'll interact with your brand and take some sort of action.
+Simply put, they'll interact with your brand and take some sort of action.
 Many brands focus on metrics like subscriber acquisition costs, open rates, conversions, etc., which are important.
-The problem is they often ignore the human side of things and focus solely on numbers.
+These companies often focus solely on numbers, missing opportunities to connect on a human level.

 Engagement metrics also provide valuable insights into customer needs and preferences.
 For example, you can collect data on which types of content generate the most interest or which subject lines work best.
 When you have that data, it’s much easier to build more engaging content in the future.
-Your content is based on data-driven insights in these instances, not on hunches.
+Your content is based on data-driven insights in these instances, grounded in actual subscriber behavior.

 How to engage email subscribers and turn them into paying customers